AndrewWPhillips/eggql/TUTORIAL.md

 ### Using Go Methods as Resolvers

 One of the great things about **eggql** is that you may be able to quickly turn existing software into a GraphQL server.
-This is because you can often use existing structs to generate GraphQL types, with little or no changes to the code.
-As long as the field name is capitalized then the field will automatically resolve to its value.
+This is because you can often use existing structs, slices and maps to generate GraphQL types, with trivial changes to your code.
+As long as the field name of a struct is capitalized then the field will automatically resolve to its value.
 A good example of this is the `height` field of the `Human` struct we have already seen.

 One complication with resolver functions is: How do they access the data of their parent?
 The first thing is to remember that the Go `func` type is more than a function pointer but a **closure**.
 (I guess I should really call them resolver "closures" not resolver functions.)
 So far we have only assigned a function to a resolver `func` but (as it's a closure) it can also be assigned an instance **method**, in which case it retains a pointer to the instance.

-(I tend to think of a Go `func` variable like a C function pointer, and when you assigned a Go _function_, or nil, to it, it is essentially no more than a function pointer.
+(I tend to think of a Go `func` variable like a C function pointer, and when you assigned a Go _function_, or `nil`, to it, it *is* essentially just a function pointer.
 But it can be _more_ since a closure retains two things: a function pointer and data pointer.)

 Imagine we need to change the `height` resolver so that it takes an argument specifying the unit (foot or meter) in which we want the value returned.
 To use an argument the `Height float64` field must be converted to a closure that returns a `float64`.